-We live daily connected to God so that our spirit man remains alive in him and as we live by the spirit, we are not ruled by the desires of the flesh.
+We need to live daily connected to God, so that our spirit man remains alive in him and as we live by the spirit, we are not ruled by the desires of the flesh.
 This helps us to maintain self control and keeps us at peace with God.
 We develop inner strength to resist temptations and to overcome adversity.
 Sometimes we sacrifice our flesh through fasting and prayer to strengthen our spirit.
+“I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh”